“My uterus went to the Dark Side.”

 How do I know I have them?

 For women like Ann-Marie, the symptoms are extreme enough to prompt further testing.
-Other symptoms include heavier, longer, more painful periods, pain during intercourse, incontinence, pelvic, back, and leg pain, and fertility issues, so women experiencing these should talk with their doc.
+Other symptoms include heavier, longer, more painful periods, pain during intercourse, incontinence, constipation, pelvic, back, and leg pain, and fertility issues, so women experiencing these should talk with their doctor.

-For women with lesser symptoms or no symptoms at all, the fibroids may initially be discovered (or suspected) when a gynecologist detects an irregularity during a routine pelvic exam.
+For women with lesser symptoms or no symptoms at all, fibroids may initially be discovered (or suspected) when a gynecologist detects an enlarged or irregular contour of the uterus during a routine pelvic exam.
 Often an ultrasound will then be used to confirm, map, and measure the fibroids.

 How common are uterine fibroids?